telehash/interoper/tests/sanity.md

 ## Scenario

-The SUT must signal that it is ready by writing `{"cmd":"ready"}` to STDOUT.
-Then it must read the `{"cmd":"done"}` command from STDIN.
+The SUT must signal that it is ready by writing `{"ty":"ready"}` to STDOUT.

-The Driver must also signal that it is ready by writing `{"cmd":"ready"}` to STDOUT.
-Then it is expected to sleep 5 seconds after which it must signal that it is done by writing the `{"cmd":"done"}` command to STDOUT.
+The Driver must also signal that it is ready by writing `{"ty":"ready"}` to STDOUT.
+Then it is expected to sleep 5 seconds after which it must signal that it is done by writing the `{"ty":"done"}` command to STDOUT.

 ## Failure conditions